wongkenny240/Penetration-Testing-Notes/reconnaissance/chapter1.md

 masscan 10.11.0.0/16 ‐‐top-ports 100 > results.txt
 ```

-- oX filename: Output to filename in XML.
+- -oX filename: Output to filename in XML.
-- oG filename: Output to filename in Grepable format.
+- -oG filename: Output to filename in Grepable format.
-- oJ filename: Output to filename in JSON format.
+- -oJ filename: Output to filename in JSON format.

 ## Nmap